rocher/mold/docs/index.md

 covering a wide range of uses cases.
 Additionally, with the mold library it is possible to define your custom text filters.

-### Source file name substitution
+### Source filename substitution

-Variable substitution can be applied also in the source file name.
-The syntax for variables is slightly different for file names, for portability reasons, but the concept is the same.
+Variable substitution can be applied also in the source filename.
+The syntax for variables is slightly different for filenames, for portability reasons, but the concept is the same.

 ### Variable definitions file